Top Event Logging Practices Suggested by Cyber Experts

 Detecting suspicious activity: By monitoring user behavior and system events, you can identify potential security threats early.

-Responding quickly to incidents: A clear record of events helps you understand exactly what happened during a breach, allowing for a faster and more accurate response.
+Responding quickly to incidents: Keeping clear records helps you see what happened during a breach, so you can respond faster and more accurately.

-Compliance with regulations: Many industries require businesses to maintain detailed records of system activities to meet regulatory standards.
+Compliance with regulations: Many industries require businesses to keep detailed records of system activities to meet rules and standards.

 Tips for Optimizing Event Logging Practices